Esri/arcgis-pro-sdk-community-samples/Editing/CreatePointsAlongLine3D/CreatePointsAlongLine3D (C#).md

-## GridScaleCADLayer
+## CreatePointsAlongLine3D

 <!-- TODO: Write a brief abstract explaining this sample -->
-This sample can be used to transform a CAD layer by a coordinate scale factor.
-The scale factor is entered and a corresponding world file is created.
-The CAD layer data is updated based on the new world file transformation parameters corresponding with the entered scale.
+This sample provides a point construction tool to create points along a 3D line.